Generic Name: Doxorubicin (Liposomal) (doks oh ROO bi sin lye po SO mal)

-- This medicine may cause very bad heart problems like heart failure.
-This can happen during care or months to years after you get Lipodox 50 (doxorubicin (liposomal)).
-Sometimes, these heart problems will not go away or may be deadly.
-The chance of heart problems may be raised if you are using other drugs that may cause heart problems or if you have ever had heart problems or radiation to the chest area, or if you have ever had this medicine or other drugs like this one.
-Ask your doctor if you are not sure if any drugs you take may cause heart problems.
-Your chance of heart problems depends on your dose of Lipodox 50 and your health problem.
-Heart problems may happen even if you do not have any risk factors.
-In children, the chance of heart problems later in life is raised.
-Call your doctor right away if you have cough, fast or slow heartbeat, a heartbeat that does not feel normal, swelling in the arms or legs, shortness of breath, sudden weight gain, or feeling very tired or weak.
+- This medicine may cause severe heart problems like heart failure.
+This can happen during treatment or years after your last dose.
+Sometimes, these problems will not go away or may be deadly.
+The chance may be higher if you have ever had heart problems or chest area radiation, or are using other drugs that may cause heart problems.
+The chance may be higher if you have ever had Lipodox 50 (doxorubicin (liposomal)) or other drugs like this one.
+Ask your doctor if you are not sure if any of your drugs may cause heart problems.
+The chance of heart problems depends on the dose of this drug and your health problem.
+In children, the chance of heart problems later in life is higher.
+Heart problems may happen even without any risk factors.
+Call your doctor right away if you have cough, fast or slow heartbeat, abnormal heartbeat, swelling in the arms or legs, shortness of breath, sudden weight gain, or feel very tired or weak.

 Uses of Lipodox 50:

 - It is used to treat cancer.

 What do I need to tell my doctor BEFORE I take Lipodox 50?